 What is a Coronary Artery Balloon Angioplasty?
 During a balloon angioplasty, a heart specialist will insert a thin tube into an artery in your arm or leg and gently guide it towards the problem area in your heart.
 Once the tube is in place, a small balloon is briefly inflated in order to widen the narrowed artery.
 During and after … Read More

 What is an Abdominal Aortic Aneurysm (AAA)?
-An Abdominal Aortic Aneurysm (AAA) is an aneurysms a bulge or swelling in a blood vessel.
+An Abdominal Aortic Aneurysm (AAA) is an aneurysm a bulge or swelling in a blood vessel.
 Your doctor has determined that a portion of the aorta passing through your abdomen – the area between your legs and your chest – has developed a blood clot.
 In most cases these clots are caused by … Read More